-Pacifica's Local Coastal Program (LCP) guides development and protects coastal resources within the Coastal Zone.
+Pacifica's LCP guides development and protects coastal resources within the Coastal Zone.
 LCPs must be consistent with the California Coastal Act of 1976, as amended.
-Pacifica's LCP is made up of two parts: the Land Use Plan (a compilation of goals, policies, and recommended programs) and the Implementation Plan (regulations and zoning district maps that implement the provisions of the Land Use Plan) (City of Pacifica, 1980; 2017).
-The Implementation Plan has been codified into Pacifica's municipal code as individual sections (Chapter 4, Articles 43 and 44) in Title 9 Planning and Zoning (City of Pacifica, 2017).
+Pacifica's LCP is made up of two parts: the Land Use Plan (LUP; a compilation of goals, policies, and recommended programs) and the Implementation Plan (regulations and zoning district maps that implement the provisions of the Land Use Plan) (City of Pacifica, 1980; 1994 as amended) The Implementation Plan has been codified into Pacifica's municipal code as individual sections (Chapter 4, Articles 43 and 44) in Title 9 Planning and Zoning (City of Pacifica, 1994 as amended).

-The California Coastal Act aims to ensure that public access to and along the shoreline is provided and maintained; that water quality, marine life, and environmentally sensitive habitat areas are protected; and that coastal visual resources and special communities are preserved.
-The Coastal Act calls for certain land uses within the Coastal Zone to have priority over other uses: recreation and visitor-serving uses, fishing, boating, and other coastal-dependent uses, and public works needed to support priority uses.
+The California Coastal Act aims to protect coastal resources, including to ensure that public access to and along the shoreline is provided and maintained; that water quality, marine life, and environmentally sensitive habitat areas are protected; and that coastal visual resources and special communities are preserved.
+The Coastal Act also calls for certain land uses within the Coastal Zone to have priority over other uses: recreation and visitor-serving uses, fishing, boating, and other coastal-dependent uses, and public works needed to support priority uses.